-CODE SITE ADDRESS CRITERIA DESCRIPTION FLIMWELL Fı Land to the rear of Old 1, 2a, 2b, 2c, 2e Maintained as part of a Section 106 Agreement.
+CODE SITE ADDRESS CRITERIA DESCRIPTION FLIMWEL L Fı Land to the rear of Old 1, 2a, 2b, 2c, 2e Maintained as part of a Section 106 Agreement.
 Part of an early modern Wardsdown aggregate assart field system by Wardsdown Wood and Union Street.
 Part of ancient woodland.
 F 2 Sports ground, High Street 1, 2b, 2c, 3, 4 A well-used and maintained sports field for the village cricket and football clubs.
 Part of a post-medieval (AD 1500-1599) regular piecemeal enclosure.
-STONEGATE Sı Stonegate CEP School playing 1, 2b, 2c, 3, 4 Part of a medieval cohesive assart of fields.
+F 3 Land to the SW of the 1, 2b, 3,4 Area of open land in a prominent position which sites an old directional crossroads at the A21 and B2087 signpost STONEGATE Sı Stonegate CEP School playing 1, 2b, 2c, 3, 4 Part of a medieval cohesive assart of fields.
 Well maintained level ground. field S 2 Sports field, Cottenden Road 1, 2b, 2c, 3, 4 Part of a medieval cohesive assart of fields between Stonegate and Lymden.
 The public footpath running through the site has been in existence since the mid-1800s.
 The ground is maintained and used.
 S 3 Pond and Woodland, 1, 2b, 2c, 2d, 2e, 3 A well-maintained area of woodland and stocked pond, used by local people Cottenden Road for recreational purposes.
 The pond and woodland maintain abundant and varied wildlife.